Stadion Narodowy: Construction and architecture

 The general contractor of the National Stadium was a German-Austrian-Polish consortium led by Alpine Bau and made up of Alpine Bau Deutschland, Alpine Construction Poland, PBG SA and Hydrobudowa Poland SA.
 The completion date was set for 24 months from the signing of the contract and the construction process involved approximately 1,200 employees.

 The stadium has a capacity of 58,580 seats for spectators during football matches and up to 72,900 during concerts and other events (including 106 sites for disabled people).
-The total volume of the stadium (without the roof) is more than 1,000,000 m^{2} and the total area is 204,000 m^{2}.
-The retractable roof structure is 240 × 270 m and the central spire stands at a height of 124 metres above the River Vistula and 100 m above the pitch.
-The total length of the lower promenade is 924 meters.
-The stadium has the largest conference center in Warsaw with a capacity of 1600 people including 25,000 m^{2} of commercial office space.
+The total volume of the stadium (without the roof) is more than 1000000 m3 and the total area is 204000 m2.
+The retractable roof structure is 240 × 270 m and the central spire stands at a height of 124 m above the River Vistula and 100 m above the pitch.
+The total length of the lower promenade is 924 m.
+The stadium has the largest conference center in Warsaw with a capacity of 1600 people including 25000 m2 of commercial office space.
 Underground parking for 1765 cars is located beneath the pitch.
 The stadium contains restaurants, a fitness club, a pub, and 69 luxury skyboxes.